benmaier/epipack/docs/devguide/deterministics.rst

     \frac{d}{dt}Y_i = \sum_{j,k} \alpha_{ijk} Y_jY_k + \sum_j \beta_{ij} Y_j + \gamma_i.

-To this end, :class:`epipack.deterministic_epi_models.DeterministicEpiModel` contains three parameter-carrying linear algebra objects, the numpy array ``birth_rates`` that is equal to the vector :math:`\gamma`, the scipy sparse matrix ``linear_rates`` that is equal to the matrix :math:`\beta` and a list of scipy sparse matrices ``quadratic_rates`` that contains a scipy sparse matrix in each of
+To this end, :class:`epipack.numeric_matrix_epi_models.MatrixEpiModel` contains three parameter-carrying linear algebra objects, the numpy array ``birth_rates`` that is equal to the vector :math:`\gamma`, the scipy sparse matrix ``linear_rates`` that is equal to the matrix :math:`\beta` and a list of scipy sparse matrices ``quadratic_rates`` that contains a scipy sparse matrix in each of